tzetan/MQCOMP3120-2021-Individual-Project/README.md

 ### Design - CSS

 This application uses a base structure design from skeleton at http://getskeleton.com.
 Tools such as grid, tables and forms are used.
-Other features are implemented using custom CSS.
+Other design features are implemented through personal custom CSS.

 ## Express API Backend Server